The Earth is alive! Her Kingdoms are alive!

 This station is for writing down thoughts that are self-denying, that hurt you, or that bring you down and negate your true, divine self.
 Examples of such thoughts are ‘I am good for nothing,’ ‘Why I am so jealous?’ and ‘I cannot do anything.’
 As with the first station, write as much as you want.
 Then, carefully place the paper in the burner.
 This station is meant to draw out your natural feelings of self-love and self-respect.

-3. Place for accomplishing our aspirations
+3. Place for great accomplishments

 4. Place for light-filled thinking